Winthorpe, Lincolnshire

-Winthorpe was both an ancient parish, and a civil parish, until 1926 when it was abolished.
+Winthorpe was both an ancient parish, and a civil parish, until 1 April 1926 when it was abolished.
 A small part of it enlarged Addlethorpe parish, and the larger part of it enlarged Skegness parish.
+In 1921 the parish had a population of 698.

 The manor belonged to Lord Monson.

 The church is dedicated to Saint Mary and is a Grade I listed building dating from the 13th century, although most of it is 15th-century.
 Today St Marys forms part of the Skegness Group of Churches, which also includes: St Matthews, Skegness; St Clement, Skegness; St Peter and St Paul, Ingoldmells; and St Nicholas, Addlethorpe.